a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
 Select both files and try to move them into the parent folder using drag and drop.
 Verify that an error is shown before any files are moved.

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size was restored correctly.
+* Load DeskTop.
+Open a volume.
+Quit DeskTop, reload.
+Verify that the volume window was restored, and that the volume icon is marked open.
+Close the volume window.
+Verify that the volume icon is no longer marked open.

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Shortcuts > Add a Shortcut....
 Create a shortcut, click OK.
 Verify that when the "Do you want to save the new list on the system disk?" warning appears that the desktop volume icons repaint.